 2.Where are You Traveling?

 If you mainly travel to a beach resort, or a European City then construction and durability of the camera may be a little down the priority list.
-You could probably get way with a good Point and Shoot or a prosumer level camera with a fixed lens.
+You could probably get way with a good Point and Shoot like the Sony RX 100 III or a prosumer level camera with a fixed lens.
 If you are going to be taking your camera into some pretty extreme situations like trekking through a desert, climbing mountains or trudging through a tropical rainforest, it needs to be able to withstand different temperatures, sand, precipitation and whatever you can throw at it.
 In this case, be sure to look at something that is durable, has reliable construction and can take a knock.
-The higher end DSLR’s move away from plastic construction and are made of more durable materials.
+The higher end DSLR’s and mirrorless cameras move away from plastic construction and are made of more durable materials.
 I dropped my Canon 5D MK2 in the Galapagos on a rock and cracked the body.
 If it were a lower end camera, it would have shattered into pieces but the tough body kept it all together and I still use it today.

 3. What is the end product of your photos?

 If you are using your photos for slideshows for your family and friends, the market is endless for economical cameras.
 You won’t need all of the bells and whistles of a higher end camera ie: RAW capture, continuous shooting, high ISO capability because you will probably never use them.